 I love science so much because it holds the answers to the universe.
 Every day new mysteries of the world in medicine, the atmosphere, etc. are solved because of research conducted and theories proven by science.

 Brooks: How did you choose molecular biology as your field?

-Dr Baxter: At Buffalo State, I took a genetics class to fulfil a requirement for my major and found it fascinating.
+Dr. Baxter: At Buffalo State, I took a genetics class to fulfill a requirement for my major and found it fascinating.